mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 In other words, if we get lucky, I can do nothing, and the first few hundred metal cases will arrive just as we're about to run out of 3D-printed cases.
 If we get unlucky and it takes three revisions to design the metal case, TinyPilot misses out on ~$20k of profit in January.
 If we get _very_ unlucky, TinyPilot misses out on ~$60-70k of profit throughout the first quarter of 2023.

-My options are:
+My options to handle the coming 3D-printed case shortage were:

-1. Do nothing
+1. Do nothing and hope to have metal cases ready before we run out of 3D-printed cases
 1. Supplement capacity by ordering from additional 3D printing vendors
-1. Pay our vendor a one-time fee to offset the costs of purchasing a new printer (vendor owns new printer)
+1. Pay our vendor a one-time fee to offset the costs of purchasing a new printer, which the vendor will own
-1. Purchase a 3D printer outright, but the vendor will run it and dedicate it to TinyPilot prints (TinyPilot owns new printer)
+1. Purchase a 3D printer outright, but the vendor will run it and dedicate it to TinyPilot prints

 I went with option (4).

-A new Markforged printer costs $5,200 after taxes and shipping.
-I'm hoping I can sell it for $3-4k once we switch to metal cases in a few months, so I'm paying $2k to proect myself from a potential $20k downside.
+A new Markforged printer costs $5,500 after taxes and shipping.
+I'm hoping I can sell it for $3-4k once we switch to metal cases in a few months.
+In effect, I'm paying $2k to proect myself from a potential $20k downside.

-I requested quotes from other vendors, but they were all surprisingly expensive.
-TinyPilot gets an especially good deal from our vendor, at $12.50/case.
-I was expecting quotes of $75-100/case, but the rates I got were in the $100-180/case range, even for cheaper material.
-I had quoted backup vendors in early 2021 to prepare for this, but the prices have increased by ~80% since then.
+I requested printing quotes from other 3D printing vendors, but they were all surprisingly expensive.
+I had quoted backup vendors in early 2021 to prepare for a production shortage, but the prices have increased by ~80% since then to $100-180/case.
 A couple of Chinese vendors quoted in the $20-50/case range for a cheaper material, so I requested samples in case I need a plan B.

 ## Wrap up